List of Magic Knight Rayearth characters: Ferio

 Ferio (フェリオ, Ferio) is a warrior whom the Magic Knights first meet in the Forest of Silence.
 A tough young man wielding a sword taller than he is, he quickly develops a soft spot for Fuu and the feelings grow to love near the end of the first arc but by the second season his feelings have evolved into a strong love for Fuu.
 Never completely honest with others, he made himself difficult for the heroines to trust.

 In the anime he gives Fuu a jeweled orb.
 Since he has one identical to it, he uses it to communicate with her throughout the first series.
-In the manga series, he gives her a ring identical to the one on his ear.
+In the manga series and 2026 anime series, he gives her a ring identical to the one on his ear.
 Fuu loses it when the three go home to Tokyo in the first series, but in the second series, when they return, he gives it to her for a second time.
-Both items were given to him by his older sister Princess Emeraude in his youth.
+Both items were given to him by his older sister Princess Émeraude in his youth.

 In the anime's first season, Ferio once pretended to join Ascot, Lord Zagato's child summoner, who set a trap for the Magic Knights using his sound-sensitive monster, Pajero.
 Also, while the Magic Knights are facing Innova's true form, Ferio regains his memory from his younger years.
-He realizes that he was Princess Emeraude's only brother, and hears his sister's voice coming from his own orb telling him how to defeat Innova.
+He realizes that he was Princess Émeraude's only brother, and hears his sister's voice coming from his own orb telling him how to defeat Innova.
 Ferio relays the info to the Knights and they manage to kill their enemy.
 In the manga Ferio knows of his origins and meets the Magic Knights on his way to try and save his sister, using his fighting skills in exchange for passage out of a forest he had become lost in.

 In the OVA, he is initially a villain who can summon and control swarms of insects.
 He appears to have a close relationship with Ascot, and in a twist of his original character, he is the villain who does battle with Fuu.
 After eavesdropping on Lantis' conversation with Hikaru and the others, he assists Lantis in fighting Cephiro's spirits, and later delivers Lantis' sword to the combined Mashin to help them fight Eagle.

 Ferio gets his name from the Honda Civic Ferio, and Ascot's monster from the episode featuring Ferio is named after the Mitsubishi Pajero.